zooxyt/scheme-tutorial/chapters/03_have_a_try.md

 `initial environment`, then you pass `expressions` to the system for evaluation.
-The progress of evaluation includes parsing the expressions passed in which is only a string of characters into an tree-like abstruct structure, and doing corresponding operations.
+The progress of evaluation includes parsing the expressions passed in which is only a string of characters into an tree-like abstract structure, and doing corresponding operations.

 Let's try passing some expressions to it.
 The first one we are going to pass is: